-It is an imperative to widen the prevailing discourses on human life and society by factoring Gandhian principles.
-The principles of Ahimsha (non-violence) and Satyagraha (love for truth) provide powerful tools to examine problems at various levels of human society.
-The Center attempts to mainstream the ideas of Gandhi towards developing a new and enabling perspective from Hindu philosophical tradition to make world a better place to live.
-It will encourage dialogue among civilizations and cultures as through sharing, cross-cultural exchanges and cross-fertilization of ideas, the world can be a peaceful and secure place.
+The Mahatma Gandhi Center aims to mainstream the ideas of Gandhi towards developing a new and enabling perspective from Hindu philosophical tradition to make world a better place to live.
+It encourages dialogue among civilizations and cultures as through sharing, cross-cultural exchanges and cross-fertilization of ideas, the world can be a peaceful place.

-- To factor Gandhian ideas and other Indian thinkers in academic and policy debates towards development of rich and multiple perspectives and pathways to address gap between principles and practice.
-Various academic disciplines and policymaking agencies will benefit from such debates.
+- To factor ideas of Mahatma Gandhi and other Indian thinkers in academic and policy debates towards development of rich and multiple perspectives and pathways to address gap between principles and practice.

 - To examine relevance of Mahatma Gandhi for contemporary global problems including, but not limited to, inter-state and intra-state conflicts, climate change, religious extremism, rich-poor divide, education, economic development and women empowerment.